 Flight Information

 Your Everest Base Camp adventure begins with a scenic domestic flight from Kathmandu to Lukla, a thrilling 35-minute journey offering spectacular views of the Himalayas.
 Due to the unpredictable mountain weather, flights to and from Lukla are frequently subject to delays or cancellations.
 For this reason, it's highly recommended to include at least one or two buffer days in your itinerary.
 During peak seasons, flights may also operate from Ramechhap Airport (a 4–5 hour drive from Kathmandu), so be sure to confirm your departure point in advance.
-International flights to Tribhuvan International Airport in Kathmandu should be booked separately, and arriving at least one day prior to your trek is advised for a smooth start.
+International flights to Tribhuvan International Airport in Kathmandu should be booked separately, and arriving at least one day before your trek is advised for a smooth start.

 Nepal Visa Information